CullenDolan/cullendolan/README.md

-## Hi there 👋 I'm Cullen
+## Here is a little about me:
-- 🔭 I’m currently working on freeing data from Excel files
+- I’m currently working on freeing data from Excel files
-- 🌱 I’m currently learning AWS (and sprinkling in some Azure).
+- I’m currently learning AWS (and sprinkling in some Azure).
 I want to get my AWS Solutions Architect certification by August 2021
 - I'll be posting my notes and key takeaways on my [Gist](https://gist.github.com/CullenDolan)
-- 📫 How to reach me: cullen@cloudengineeringsolutions.com
+- How to reach me: cullen@cloudengineeringsolutions.com

 ## Languages and Tools:
 <p align="left">